- Ploidy is the number of sets of homologous chromosomes in an organism.

 The most important part to understand here is that the fertilization of a flower results in the creation of both an embryo and an endosperm and that the endosperm has 50% more chromosomes than the embryo.
 Both the embryo and the endosperm must be viable in order for the seed to finish its development.
 The successful formation of the endosperm is one of the main limiting factors in potato crosses.

 Like many plants, potatoes have several possible levels of ploidy.
 Ploidy is the number of sets of homologous chromosomes in an organism.
 Homologous in this case means roughly “matching.”
 The chromosomes are not identical, but they contain the same genes.
 The values of those genes, the alleles, are often different.
 Humans are diploid.
 We have two sets of homologous chromosomes; one copy is inherited from each of our parents.
 In many organisms, more than one set is inherited from each parent.
 These organisms are called polyploids, because they have more than two sets of homologous chromosomes.
 The common potatoes that you will find in grocery stores in North America and Europe are polyploids and, more specifically, tetraploids.
 They have four sets of homologous chromosomes, with two inherited from each parent.
 In South America, they also have many diploid potatoes.
-Only diploids and tetraploids are commonly found in the common domesticated potato (Solanum tuberosum), but there are rarer levels of ploidy, including triploids and pentaploids.
-Some levels are rarely found in nature but are possible with human intervention, including monoploids and octaploids.
+Only diploids and tetraploids are commonly found in the domesticated potato (Solanum tuberosum), but there are rarer levels of ploidy, including triploids and pentaploids.
+Some levels are rarely or never found in nature but are possible with human intervention, including monoploids and octoploids.

 Common Levels of Ploidy in Potatoes